Taymindis/fcgi-function/README.md

-# fcgi-function
+# nginx-c-handler
-fcgi-function is a C/CPP service interface, It is a Service Interface build on top of FastCGI and Nginx which provided function handler support, it also provided useful collection tools to enhance the facilities.
+nginx-c-handler is a C/CPP service interface, It is a Service Interface build on top of FastCGI and Nginx which provided function handler support, it also provided useful collection tools to enhance the facilities.

 ## Prerequisition Installed
 Nginx -- https://www.nginx.com/